nathanielc/morgoth/sphinx/_build/html/_sources/configuration.txt

       data_engines:
          - /etc/morgoth/data_engines

-NOTE: The respective directories in the Morgoth code base will always be searched for plugins.
+NOTE: The respective directories in the morgoth code base will always be searched for plugins.